syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

 ## Show print progress
 Report Viewer provides events that helps to show the progress information, when the printing takes long time to complete.

-1. Set the ` printProgressChanged ` in Report Viewer initialization.
+1.Set the `printProgressChanged` in Report Viewer initialization.
-2. Implement the function and add code samples to show custom message based on the print progress stage.
+2.Implement the function and add code samples to show custom message based on the print progress stage.
 The follow code sample shows the progress message based on the print event status.

 {% highlight javascript %}
     <script type="text/javascript">